lab-tds/lab-tds.github.io/_pages/about.md

 ---

   <div class="container mt-4 mb-4">
-      <p class="custom-text">Data science is an emerging and promising field in solving problems that affect humanity.
-Our group has dipped into this new, challenging and amazing world, trying to contribute to the understanding and, where possible, the solution of epidemiological, biological and computational problems, especially, but not only, those focused on women's health.</p>
+      <p class="custom-text">Welcome to the Laboratory for Translational Data Science!
+Our team is dedicated to exploring the dynamic and exciting realm of Data Science—an emerging and promising field that plays a pivotal role in addressing complex challenges impacting humanity.
+We are committed to advancing the comprehension and, whenever feasible, the resolution of epidemiological, biological, and computational issues.
+Our focus extends to matters related to women's health, among other critical areas.
+Join us on this journey as we unlock new insights and make meaningful contributions to the world through the power of data.</p>
   </div>

 <!-- Carousel -->